BlueManCZ/edgets/PACKAGES.md

 # Featured packages

-Below are the packages that can be installed from edgets overlay and that are worth mentioning.
+Below are the packages that can be installed from edgets Gentoo overlay and that are worth mentioning.

 For installation instructions, go to [README.md](https://github.com/BlueManCZ/edgets/blob/master/README.md)